vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 freshness), or the fact that I haven't had B12 supplements for two days.

+### Notes added two days later (2024-09-05)

+The day was a fairly normal and high-energy day on the whole.
+I didn't encounter any issues after the previous set of notes.

+### Forty-eight days later (2024-09-04)

+Notes were added the next morning (2024-09-05).

+This was a fairly normal and high-energy day.
+I did not experience any clear pain, stomach rumble, or flatulence.

+I also got my new FoodMarble Aire 2 device and started recording readings.
+The readings I took were methane-dominant but not very high on the whole.

+### Forty-nine days later

+#### Notes added around 9:30 AM

+I experienced a bit of stomach rumble and a little bit of flatulence when I tried to deliberately clear the rumble.
+I feel like this stomach rumble is caused by some supplement and not by food, and my suspicion is the B12 supplement, but I'm not sure.
+In any case I am planning to skip the B12 supplement today considering that I took a double dose on Tuesday which might be the source of some of the issue.

+The breath test reading I took in the morning was not super-high, and at least suggests that the stomach rumble is not directly related to high levels of methane production.

+One possible contributing factor is slightly less than ideal level of sleep for the past few days.
+The day of the blood test I had to get up a bit earlier than usual for the test, and ideally I should have made a point to get extra sleep the next few days, but I didn't.

 ## Current learnings

 I was updating [best practices around abdominal